Dental Implant Frequently Asked Questions

 What are the risks of surgery?

-Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant post-operative pain.
+Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant postoperative discomfort.
 Pain medication and antibiotics will be prescribed for you to make your recovery as easy as possible.
-Post-operative infections occasionally occur resulting in a need for additional treatment or, in rare cases, additional surgery.
+Postoperative infections occasionally occur, resulting in a need for additional treatment and in rare cases additional surgery.
 There is a risk of bruising or injury to nerves that provide sensation to the lips, cheeks, chin, and tongue resulting in numbness.
 This is not common and is usually temporary.
-In extremely rare cases, post-operative numbness can be permanent.
+In extremely rare cases, postoperative numbness can be permanent.

 What happens after the implants have healed?

-If you are missing many or all of the teeth in the upper or lower jaw, then as few as 3 or 4 or as many as 8 to 10 implants may be used to provide implant supported bridges or denture prostheses.
+If you are missing many or all of the teeth in the upper or lower jaw, then as few as 3 or 4 or as many as 8 to 10 implants may be used to provide an implant supported bridge or denture prostheses.

 Dental Implant Placement Using Bone Grafts

 As a result of tooth infection prior to teeth extraction or atrophy after the tooth is removed there may not be enough bone to support the dental implant.

 Sometimes a graft using synthetic bone (alloplast) is placed at the time of tooth extraction to help your body fill the socket with bone.
 This step will maintain the width or volume of jawbone you will need for implant placement.

 If your tooth was removed many years ago, your jaw bone ridge may be extremely thin and you may not have enough bone left for implant placement.
 In this case, a bone graft using synthetic bone or natural bone from another part of your jaw can be placed next to the thin bone and allowed to heal for 4-9 months.
 After the graft has fused or become integrated with your preexisting bone, the alveolar ridge will be re-contoured and the dental implant will be placed.